General · · 18 min read

 3. Partnerships with retailers and restaurants

-Notably, statistics indicate that 27% of new club memberships originate from digital channels, underscoring the importance of e-commerce in modern beverage sales.
+Notably, statistics indicate that 27% of sales originate from digital channels, underscoring the importance of online presence.

-Ultimately, to understand how to start a wine company, you should establish efficient sales channels that resonate with your target audience, such as:
+Ultimately, to understand how to start a wine company, you should establish channels that resonate with your target audience, such as:

 • E-commerce platforms